Virtio

 Communication Springboard

-To achieve efficient interaction between drivers and devices distributed across different virtual machines, this paper designs a communication springboard as a bridge for passing control plane interaction information between the driver and the device.
+To achieve efficient interaction between drivers and devices distributed across different virtual machines, this document designs a communication springboard as a bridge for passing control plane interaction information between the driver and the device.
 It is essentially a shared memory area containing two circular queues: the request submission queue and the request result queue, which store interaction requests issued by the driver and results returned by the device, respectively.
-Both queues are located in the memory area shared by the Hypervisor and the Virtio daemon and adopt the producer-consumer model.
+Both queues are located in the memory area shared by the Hypervisor and the Virtio daemon and adopt a producer-consumer model.
 The Hypervisor acts as the producer of the request submission queue and the consumer of the request result queue, while the Virtio daemon acts as the consumer of the request submission queue and the producer of the request result queue.
 This facilitates the transfer of Virtio control plane interaction information between Root Linux and other virtual machines.
-It should be noted that the request submission queue and request result queue are different from the Virtqueue.
-The Virtqueue is the data plane interface between the driver and the device, used for data transfer, and essentially contains information about the data buffer's address and structure.
+It should be noted that the request submission queue and the request result queue are not the same as the Virtqueue.
+The Virtqueue is the data plane interface between the driver and the device, used for data transfer and essentially containing information about the data buffer's address and structure.
 The communication springboard, on the other hand, is used for control plane interaction and communication between the driver and the device.

 • Communication Springboard Structure

-The communication springboard is represented by the struct virtio_bridge, where req_list is the request submission queue, and res_list and cfg_values together form the request result queue.
-The device_req struct represents interaction requests sent by the driver to the device, and the device_res struct represents interrupt information to be injected by the device, used to notify the virtual machine driver that the IO operation has been completed.
+The communication springboard is represented by the virtio_bridge structure, where req_list is the request submission queue, and res_list and cfg_values together form the request result queue.
+The device_req structure represents interaction requests sent by the driver to the device, and the device_res structure represents interrupt information to be injected by the device to notify the virtual machine driver program that the IO operation is complete.

 struct virtio_bridge {